nodejs/node/doc/api/addons.md

 A version of the `node-gyp` utility is bundled and distributed with Node.js as part of `npm`.
-This version is not made directly available for developers to use and is intended only to support the ability to use the `npm install` command to compile and install Addons.
+This version is not made directly available for developers to use and is intended only to support the ability to use the `npm install` command to compile and install addons.
 Developers who wish to use `node-gyp` directly can install it using the command `npm install -g node-gyp`.
 See the `node-gyp` [installation instructions][] for more information, including platform-specific requirements.